Skip to content

 SIT Study Abroad Jordan: Refugees, Health, and Humanitarian Action

 Witness the massive humanitarian response to the regional refugee crisis, with a focus on refugee health.
-Understand the impact of refugees in Europe during an excursion to Switzerland.
+Understand the impact of refugees in Europe during an excursion to Turkey.

-Get a firsthand look at humanitarian emergency action in Jordan and Switzerland, two countries critical to the response to the current refugee crisis.
+Get a firsthand look at humanitarian emergency action in Jordan and Turkey, two countries critical to the response to the current refugee crisis.
 This is a unique opportunity to view the policies and priorities of UN agencies, international relief organizations, and Jordan’s government.
 In Amman, you’ll learn about the political and cultural factors behind the influx of refugees to Jordan, which continues to receive waves of refugees displaced by regional conflicts.
-You’ll also travel to Geneva to learn from experts at health and humanitarian agencies like the UN High Commissioner for Refugees, World Health Organization, and International Red Cross.
+You will also travel to Istanbul to learn from experts at health and humanitarian agencies.

 Please visit the SIT Study Abroad website for details on the program highlights and details of coursework, educational excursions, and housing.